PicusZeus/ocr_docx/README.md

 ## Change Log

+    * 0.21 added TIFF to the image formats that can be processed.
     * 0.2 minor fixes, now not only Ancient Greek supported, updated dependencies, added -cr flag for docx files with images in different format then emf/wmf (To Do: add to extracted images flag of what original format they were so that it automatically chooses if images should be cropped or not)